electrolab77/Frekvens32/README.md

 - 6x6 pixel font stored in `PROGMEM` in `FONT_6X6[]`.
 - Each character is defined by 6 bytes (rows).
-- Horizontal scrolling with 1 pixel gap between letters.
+- Horizontal scrolling (with 1 pixel gap between letters).
 - Custom drawing function handles row-by-row rendering.

 ---